Selecting Your Home Style

 - Architectural Style: Cottage, Bungalow, Craftsman, Cape, Colonial, etc. This is a matter of “personal preference”.
 It is important that you become familiar with the variety of styles available.
 Bring Us Your Ideas!

 - Specifications: You’ll need to focus on the materials you wish to incorporate in the building of your new home.
-Siding, roofing, flooring options, heating upon.
+Siding, roofing, flooring options are those to name a few.
 Frequently, we use allowances on certain items to give additional flexibility to our clients.
+An Allowance acts like a budget and pertains to a specific set of selections.

 - Orientation: Be sure to keep in mind the orientation of the rooms in relation to the property site and its North-South orientation.
 Ask yourself which rooms you want to have a southerly exposure, etc. Remember, with Scott’s Expertise, you can always do a “reverse floor plan” to take advantage of the building site of the terrain of your lot.